CALL {} (subquery)

 Rows: 4

-This example query creates five clones of each existing person.
+This example query creates five clones of each existing Person node in the graph.
 As the subquery is a unit subquery, it does not change the number of rows of the enclosing query.

 Query